-Global Home Education Exchange’s mission is to advance, connect, and equip the global home education community.
+Global Home Education Exchange is an international network with a mission to advance, connect, and equip the global home education community.

 Home education is currently illegal in Germany and essentially banned in Sweden.
 Parents in these countries frequently face hefty fines, court battles, jail time, and the removal of their children from the home—simply for their decision to teach them.
 In addition, a number of countries around the globe seek to severely limit parents’ rights to make decisions about their children’s education.
 These countries include Bulgaria, China, Cyprus, Greece, Macedonia, the Netherlands, Romania, and Spain.
 Even in countries where there is freedom to home educate, such as the United States, families must continue to fight to maintain the freedom to raise their children.

 We believe that the ability to choose home education is a right.
 It’s a right well-documented in international law.
 It’s our right as parents to direct the education of our children.
 And it’s the right of each child to receive an individualized education experience that best suits their needs and goals.

 GHEX exists to support the growth of this new and exciting educational and social movement and seeks to accomplish this goal through:

 We advocate for home education because we believe it can make a positive contribution to civil society and families in every country.

 We conduct outreach because we all know that movement leaders need support and encouragement.

 We conduct research because we understand that people have questions.
 There is so much research on the Western front on the homeschooling movement but much more that needs to be done in other regions.